wne-cs366-f25/cs366-pa6-complexity-and-optimization/ANALYSIS.md

 ## 3. P vs NP & Satisfiability

 **Verification Complexity:**
 The `verifySAT` method iterates through each of the $M$ clauses.
-For each clause, it checks at most 3 literals (constant time lookups in the assignment array).
-Therefore, the verification takes **O(M)** time (linear with respect to the number of clauses).
-Since M is polynomial in input size, verification is in P.
+For each clause, it checks the literals in that clause (variable length in CNF, or fixed 3 in 3-SAT).
+Since the total number of literals is linear with respect to the input size (length of the formula), the verification takes **O(Length of Formula)** or **O(M * max_clause_size)** time.
+This is polynomial, so verification is in P.

 **Reduction Idea:**
 If we had a magic O(1) box for SAT, we could solve TSP by "reducing" TSP to SAT.